How to get the most of out of Disney World with toddlers and little kids

 Some rides at Disney World have virtual queues instead of normal lines.
 Generally there are two chances to book yourself onto a virtual queue – at 7am and again around lunchtime.

 You book yourself onto the queue and are then given a one-hour slot where you can join the line.
 On busy days, these slots sell out super fast, within minutes, and I failed to get one for Tron on our first day in Magic Kingdom.
-On our second day, I bought an individual lightening lane instead.
+On our second day, I bought an individual lightning lane instead.

 When we visited, only Tron and Cosmic Rewind had virtual queues, but do check the app/website for the current selection as it’s subject to change.